HarHarLinks/matrix-webhook-receiver/README.md

 ### Requirements

 - Permission to create webhooks using a [matrix-appservice-webhooks](https://github.com/turt2live/matrix-appservice-webhooks) bridge running on a matrix server.
 You may want to run your own.
 This is very easy if you use the excellent [matrix-docker-ansible-deploy](https://github.com/spantaleev/matrix-docker-ansible-deploy) playbook: just enable the appservice.
-Since the upstream bridge is currently partly broken in that it does not support you to set avatars for your webhooks, I can recommend using this fork which I myself use: https://github.com/redoonetworks/matrix-appservice-webhooks.
+Since the upstream bridge is currently partly broken in that it does not support you to set avatars for your webhooks, I can recommend the fork [redoonetworks/matrix-appservice-webhooks](https://github.com/redoonetworks/matrix-appservice-webhooks) which I also use myself because let's face it: avatars are nice.

 - A server that is reachable over the internet (or at least your sending apps and your matrix server) 24/7 with open firewall, port forwarding, a fixed IP or dynamic DNS.
 It does not need to be your matrix server!